 Charles Lindsay is a multi-disciplinary artist whose work synthesizes ideas about technology, eco-systems, semiotics and humor.
 He creates immersive environments, sound installations, sculptures built from salvaged aerospace and bio-tech equipment, photographs and videos.
-Works from the FIELD STATION, an evolving hybrid installation, are on view at the Des Moines Art Center through early 2017 and then travel to the Akron Museum in September.
-The "Rocket Brain" will be at Hosfelt Gallery's "Garage Inventors" show opening May 6th, 2017.
+Lindsay recently partnered with the Chinese artist Shaoyu Su to realize WIND TUNNEL: the Hongshan Experiment, which debuted at the Today Art Museum in Beijing in July, 2017.

 Educated as an exploration geologist Lindsay is the SETI Institute’s AIR Program Director, a Guggenheim Fellow, recipient of the Robert Rauschenberg Residency, Fellow at the Nevada Museum of Art's Center for Art and Environment, and the innovator behind OSA EARS - a project designed to deliver real time high resolution sound and data from one of the world’s most bio-diverse eco-systems to anyone anywhere with internet.
 Big news regarding OSA EARS and the ECOTONE installation coming very soon.

 At the SETI Institute Lindsay worked with astrophysicist Laurance Doyle, who employed information theory and algorithms to prove that humpback whale communications exhibit syntax.
 “CODE Humpback” references this research through sculptural audio / visual works, utilizing morse code to merge ideas about encrypted signals and inter-species communications.